Fort Bend Property Taxes Cut in 88% of Informal Hearings

 Texas property owners should protest annually since Property taxes are the only type that can be negotiated based on subjective factors and judgment.

-Fort Bend County informal appeals had their most bountiful year since 2020 with an excellent 2023. $1.85 billion in total value was reduced thanks to informal settlements.
-Homeowners reaped the most rewards with $954.10 million, while various business properties combined to save $895.40 million.
-2023 was the second year in a row that single family home values exceeded commercial reductions.
+Fort Bend County informal appeals had their most bountiful year since 2020 with an excellent 2023. $1.91 billion in total value was reduced thanks to informal settlements.
+Homeowners reaped the most rewards with $1.11 billion, while various business properties combined to save $895.40 million.
+2024 was the third year in a row that single family home values exceeded commercial reductions.
 Prior to 2022, single family homes had never beaten businesses when it came to reductions in value totals.